bodowd/bodowd.github.io/slides/duckdb_rdkit_2.md

   - Query: NC, Target: OC -- not a substructure
     <br>
-  - Query: CC, Target: NCC -- could be substructure, need isomorphism test
+  - Query: CC, Target: NCC -- could be substructure, need full substructure test
     <br>
   - Can only bail out for the first case: If the query has the feature, but the target does not, cannot be a substructure match